-39 Douglas Street is a spacious two-bedroom garden flat situated in a quiet cul-de-sac in a popular residential area of Galashiels.
-Occupying the ground floor, this property will need a degree of modernisation but benefits from generous outdoor space and would be a perfect first home or investment opportunity.
+39 Douglas Street is fabulously refurbished and spacious two-bedroom garden flat situated in a quiet cul-de-sac in a popular residential area of Galashiels.
+Occupying the ground floor, the property is immaculately presented and benefits from generous outdoor space that would be a perfect first home or investment opportunity.

 Only a short distance from the town centre and the station on the Borders Railway, that runs from Tweedbank to Edinburgh, there is also excellent access to Edinburgh and other Border towns via the A7 road link.

-Internally, the property comprises two bedrooms, a shower room, a large sitting room, and a dining kitchen.
-There is good storage throughout, with gas fired central heating and double glazing.
+Internally, the property comprises two bedrooms, a bathroom, a large sitting room, and a dining kitchen.
+There is good storage throughout, with a utility cupboard off the kitchen, wardrobes in both bedrooms plus gas fired central heating and double glazing.

 Externally, there is a charming garden with lawn and a garden shed, which is accessed directly from the kitchen.
 A further patio area and three externals stores sit off the communal path leading back to the street.